Rivaldi Bawuo

-Rivaldi Bawuo (born 13 August 1993, in Gorontalo) is an Indonesian professional footballer who plays as a forward for Liga 1 club Madura United.
+Rivaldi Bawuo (born 13 August 1993) is an Indonesian professional footballer who plays as a forward for Liga 2 club Persela Lamongan.

 Club career

 Kalteng Putra

 In the 2017 season, Rivaldi Played for Kalteng Putra in 2017 Liga 2.
-On July 27, in a match against PS Mojokerto Putra, he scored a hattrick as his team eased to a 4-1 triumph.
+On 27 July, in a match against PS Mojokerto Putra, he scored a hattrick as his team eased to a 4–1 triumph.
 He finished the league as a top scorer with 17 goals, but he failed to gain a promotion to Liga 1 with his club as they failed to secure a semi final spot in Group X 2017 Liga 2.

-Arema FC
+Arema F.C.

-On December 2017, Rivaldi Bawuo move from Kalteng Putra to Arema FC to play in Indonesian top flight Liga 1.
-He made his debut for Arema FC on 9 April 2018 against Borneo F.C. in 2018 Liga 1, playing as a substitute for Bagas Adi.
+In December 2017, Rivaldi Bawuo moved from Kalteng Putra to Arema to play in Indonesian top flight Liga 1.
+He made his debut for Arema on 9 April 2018 against Borneo Samarinda in 2018 Liga 1, playing as a substitute for Bagas Adi.

 Madura United

-On 4 January 2020, Rivaldi Bawuo move from Arema FC to Madura United.
+On 4 January 2020, Rivaldi Bawuo moved from Arema to Madura United.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.